slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## Masters and Undergraduate Students at USC

-Please fill out [the following application][1] and send me an email reminder to check the form.
-We will reach out to you if we decide to interview you.
+Please fill out [the following application][1].
+While we actively monitor this form, it can help to send me a brief email reminder to check the form.
+Do *not* attach any documents to this email, since you can upload them in the form.
+We will reach out if we decide to interview you.

 ## Postdocs

 I am not actively searching for postdocs.
 However, if you feel like there's a good match and that there might be opportunities to get funding, I am happy to consider options.
-You can email me and suggest 2 project ideas we could work on.
+Please email me with (i) a summary of two project ideas we could work on, (ii) contact information for two references, and (iii) links to your research website(s).

 ## External Visitors not at USC

 I may eventually be able to work with external visitors who are not currently at USC, but I expect this to be a very rare circumstance.
 To apply, *email me by pitching me a 1-page project idea*.